Canada–Indonesia relations: Trade

-Data from the Indonesian Investment Coordinating Board shows Canadian investment in Indonesia for the period of 2005 up to 2011 consisted of 37 projects worth US$157 million.
+Canada also has significant investment interests in Indonesia, with Canadian direct investment valued at $6.7 billion in 2023, making it the second largest destination for known Canadian direct investment in the region.
 The major sector both by number of projects and investment value is the mining industry.
 The largest number of Canadian investment projects are on the island of Java, but the largest dollar value of investment is located in Sulawesi.